broadinstitute/dsp-appsec-sphinx-kb-archived/source/index.rst

 DSP Security Knowledgebase
 ==========================

-This knowledgebase aims to provide resources to help developers in pre-development and post-development phases in creating application that are secure by design.
+This knowledgebase aims to provide resources to help developers in pre-development and post-development phases in creating applications that are secure by design.

 Getting Help
 ~~~~~~~~~~~~~